Karaage-Cluster/karaage-srs/docs/overall.rst

 *   If an unauthenticated user sees the site, they can login or apply for an account.

-*   If an :term:`administrators` logs in, the see a menu appriopriate to administration.
+*   If an :term:`administrators` logs in, the see a menu appropriate to administration.

-*   If another :term:`person` logs in, the see a menu appriopriate to non-administration duties.
+*   If another :term:`person` logs in, the see a menu appropriate to non-administration duties.

-Futhermore, it is possible to have two seperate interfaces:
+Furthermore, it is possible to have two separate interfaces:

 *   *karaage-admin*: user must be an administrator to access this site.